PerceptronV/scierra/README.md

 <esc>
 ```

-Demo of the above program running in a terminal with Scierra.
+Below is a demo of the above program running in a terminal with Scierra:

 ![Basic Scierra Demo](static/basic_demo.png "Scierra Basic Demo")